ikeda042/CytoMatic4/README.md

 # Connecting to the database
-You can connect to the database with the following code.
+You can connect to the database with the following scripts.

 ```python
 from sqlalchemy import create_engine